Read. Take a deep breath. Read again. Keep breathing, think about this.

 ‘The system will prevent itself from solving the problems created by itself’.

 This little piece of Systems Theory is a gem for you and me working in organizations.
 Here is my translation.
-The core of the organization will create antibodies against a threat (or perceived threat) to itself, so don’t expect lots of friends if you are in full steam ‘change’ or ‘transformation’.
+The core of the organization will create antibodies against a threat (or perceived threat) to itself, so don’t expect lots of friends if you are in full steam ‘change’ or ‘transformation’ mode.

 The interesting thing is that a lot of this push back is unconscious.
 People may tell you that change is needed and that, rationally, all makes sense.
 There is no question about it.
 It is survival, and competitive advantage, and innovation, and…